nazomikan/PubsubJS/README.md

 ###pubsub#publish / pubsub#subscribe

-For example, "The display of notifications and mail to desktop when mail arrives" can be written using B as follows.
+For example, "The display of notifications and mail to desktop when mail arrives" can be written using PubsubJS as follows.

     // Define the global subscriber use of pubsubjs pubsub.subscribe('mail:arrived', function (context, mailId) {